 Experienced Kennesaw DUI Lawyers at Chestney & Sullivan

-Kennesaw Municipal Court is a court of “limited jurisdiction,” meaning that they do not have jury trials there.
+Kennesaw Municipal Court is a “limited jurisdiction” court, meaning they do not have jury trials.
 If you want a judge to decide your Kennesaw DUI case without a jury, that is called a “bench trial.”
 At a bench trial, the prosecution still has the burden to prove each element of an offense beyond a reasonable doubt.
 The judge then must decide if the prosecution has met its burden.
-Sometimes a “bench trial” is a sound strategy, sometimes it is not.
+Sometimes, a “bench trial” is a sound strategy; sometimes, it is not.
+Unfortunately, you will not be able to have a bench trial in your DUI case in Kennesaw.
+The Prosecutor will not allow it, so your case will need to be “bound over,” or transferred to Cobb County State Court for trial.

 How our skilled Kennesaw DUI lawyers build a successful DUI defense:

 There is a saying that “a person who represents himself has a fool for a client.”
-DUI cases are one of the most serious cases that are prosecuted in Kennesaw Municipal Court or in Cobb County State Court.
+DUI cases are one of the most severe cases prosecuted in Kennesaw Municipal Court or Cobb County State Court.
 Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled Kennesaw DUI defense lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring our Kennesaw DUI attorneys rather than representing yourself:

-- If your license is suspended for refusing the State’s chemical test from losing a license suspension hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
+- If your license is suspended for refusing the State’s chemical test from losing a license suspension hearing or failing to address a license suspension action within 30 days from your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
 Properly coordinating and handling the Kennesaw DUI criminal charges along with the license suspension action can improve your chances of being able to drive.

-- Sometimes the prosecutor gives a bad plea offer.
-Even if you decide not to contest your case, an experienced Kennesaw DUI defense attorney who is familiar with Kennesaw Municipal Court, Cobb County State Court or Superior Court can assess a plea offer to determine if it is worth taking or rejecting and decide to take your case to trial.
+- Sometimes, the prosecutor gives a bad plea offer.
+Even if you decide not to contest your case, an experienced Kennesaw DUI defense attorney who is familiar with Kennesaw Municipal Court, Cobb County State Court, or Superior Court can assess a plea offer to determine if it is worth taking or rejecting and decide to take your case to trial.

-- If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply to you.
-Lawyers go to law school for years to learn these rules and you will be at the mercy of a skilled prosecutor and judge if you are not careful.
+- If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply.
+Lawyers go to law school for years to learn these rules, and you will be at the mercy of a skilled prosecutor and judge if you are not careful.

-Administrative License Suspension
+Administrative License Suspension and your Kennesaw DUI

 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR KENNESAW DUI CRIMINAL CHARGES ARE PENDING IN COURT

 Besides your criminal case pending in Kennesaw Municipal Court, you are likely facing an administrative license suspension.
 There is only a limited time to request this separate hearing to preserve your driving privileges.
 If you have been charged with a DUI in Kennesaw, chances are the officer served you with a notice of a license suspension action.
-Whether you refused the Kennesaw DUI officer’s chemical test, or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Kennesaw DUI officer to serve you notice of a license suspension action.
+Whether you refused the Kennesaw DUI officer’s chemical test or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Kennesaw DUI officer to serve you notice of a license suspension action.
 The form that is used is called a DDS-1205 form.
-This form is either yellow or white and the Kennesaw DUI officer may have had you sign it.
-Sometimes this paperwork gets lost (you may have received it, but may have been misplaced, or it may have been lost at the jail).
+This form is either yellow or white, and the Kennesaw DUI officer may have had you sign it.
+Sometimes, this paperwork gets lost (you may have received it, but it may have been misplaced, or it may have been lost at the jail).

 - We strongly suggest that you set up an online account with the Georgia Department of Driver Services to monitor the status of your driver’s license: https://dds.georgia.gov/online-services